isomerpages/moe-bendemeersec/_co-curricular/CCE Curriculum/HOD CCE Message.md

 ### Learning from Contemporary Issues (CI)

-<p style="text-align:justify">In Bendemeer, we are privileged to be one of the pilot schools for teachers to receive training by the MOE Character & Citizenship Education Branch (CCEB) in 2018 on the facilitation of  discussion on CI, and teachers have started this facilitation in the classrooms in 2019.</p>
+<p style="text-align:justify">In Bendemeer, we are privileged to be one of the pilot schools for teachers to receive training by the MOE Character &amp; Citizenship Education Branch (CCEB) in 2018 on the facilitation of  discussion on CI, and teachers have started this facilitation in the classrooms in 2019.</p>

 <p style="text-align:justify">This heads start benefitted teachers to be more apt at facilitating the discussion of CI.
 The refreshed CCE curriculum will include fortnightly discussions on CI.
 These discussions include topics relevant to students’ lives, such as bullying, online media, and race and religion that would provide authentic contexts for the learning of values and social-emotional competencies.
 These issues would be multi-faceted and evoke varied views and perspectives.</p>